aryzing/hr-notes/tp.md

 }
 ```

-Iterators are *lazy in nature*.
-Sequence is accessed one item at a time.
-Of course it is, the `next()` function is executed everytime the next value in the iteration is necessary.
-This also opens the door to infinite series of values being valid series too.

-Small incursion into infinite loops.
+Iterators are *lazy in nature*, meaning the sequence values are accessed one at a time.
+This allows for infinite sequences by creating an iterator that never returns `{done: true}`.

-Simple, just never say that `done` is true.
-This can work for loops if we inted a loop to be infinite, but will not be useful when using the spread operator for example. `[...foo]` will stall program.
+This works for loops if we inted a loop to be infinite, but will not be useful when using the spread operator for example. `[...foo]` will stall program.

-Finished ponyfoo article.

 # ES6 Generators - ponyfoo